tezos/tezos/docs/introduction/howto.rst

 Configure your node
 ~~~~~~~~~~~~~~~~~~~

-The following steps are required to connect to Zeronet.
+The following steps are required to connect to Alphanet.

 ::